James-VT/MS2_Gloucestershire_Battlefields/testing.md

 button.addEventListener('click', buttonTest);
 ```

-As you can see from the image below, the test was successful.
+As you can see from the image below of the map page during development, the test was successful.

 ![Image of successful test](assets/images/testing/firstbuttontest.png)